PPCM/docker-glpi/README.md

 2 ways to run the cron job (only one solution should be used):

-- ppcm/glpi-cron : GLPI cron job, you have in charge for the scheduling - You have to start the pod each time you want to execute to cron job - The advantage of this solution is that ressources are released when it is not needed
+- ppcm/glpi-cron : GLPI cron job, you are in charge for the scheduling - You have to start the pod each time you want to execute to cron job - The advantage of this solution is that ressources are released when it is not needed
-- ppcm/glpi-cron-daemon : GLPI cron job daemon running with scheduling managed by an environment variable - The advantage of this solution is that you don't have to care about an external solution for the cron
+- ppcm/glpi-cron-daemon : GLPI cron job daemon is running with scheduling managed by an environment variable - The advantage of this solution is that you don't have to care about an external solution for the cron